-Lower Macdonald planning overlays
+Lower Macdonald flood map & planning overlays

 A planning-constraint profile of Lower Macdonald (Hawkesbury, NSW) - 10.56 km², mapped from live council and state overlay data.
 This suburb is highly constrained.